b-saad/RemindMe-backend/README.md

 - Terraform 1.0.7
 - AWS CLI V2
 - AWS credentials stored in env variables so terraform can access them
-- Twilio Account with Phone number
+- Twilio Account with phone number
 - GNU Make

-This application is maintained deployed using terraform.
-To kept rack of the resources Terraform requires a backend and S3 is used in this project.
-The folder `terraform-remote-state` contains the files necessary to set up the backend and only needs to be done once.
+This application is maintained and deployed using terraform.
+To keep track of the AWS resources, Terraform requires a backend to store state and S3 is used in this project.
+The folder `terraform-remote-state` contains the files necessary to set up the terraform backend and only needs to be setup once.

 ### Terraform Backend Setup (one time)

+We need to deploy a DynamoDB table and S3 bucket to store terraform state.
+Both of which can easily fit in AWS free tier.
 Run the following commands:

 ```bash